 HIPAA is the US’s answer to protecting vital patient data, but are there international “HIPAA” protections for Europeans, Canadians, and other countries – a sort of HIPAA in Europe or Canada?
-Although healthcare hosting compliance is a major concern of any businesses handling, storing, or transferring healthcare data in the United States, working with personal patient data of Canadian or European patients is subject to different rules.
+Although healthcare hosting compliance is a major concern of any business handling, storing, or transferring healthcare data in the United States, working with personal patient data of Canadian or European patients is subject to different rules.
 Let’s look at how the European Union’s (EU’s) Directive on Data Protection and Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA) regulate patient records and other sensitive information.

 Directive on Data Protection – guidelines for businesses in the European Union